Tek-Pheed/Discord_bot/README.md

 We are now going to assign a role according to the reactions put on a specific message.

 To do that we are using this topics on stackoverflow [page](https://stackoverflow.com/questions/59069737/discord-js-trying-to-add-role-by-reacting-to-the-message)

+## Step 5 : Imagine

+Now you have the base to create discord bot.

+Add new features on your bot !